JRC1995/ZeroPromptSearch/readme.md

 ## Zero-Shot Prompts for Step Decomposition and Search

-This is more of an experimental/research projects.
-It implements a prompting pipeline combined with a wrapper for auto-decomposing steps and search through the step-space (eg. by beam search, MCTS etc.) guided by self-evaluation.
+This is more of an experimental/research project.
+It implements a prompting pipeline combined with a wrapper for auto-decomposing steps and searches through the "step space" (eg. by beam search, MCTS, etc.) guided by self-evaluation.

 ### Credits: